Need help with your Discussion

 Response to Classmate

 Hello, great post!!
 I agree that free trade would be fair in a perfect world.
 Unfortunately, there is always a winner and a loser in every compromise.
 While fair trade improves the lives of producers by ensuring they receive better pay for their work, the consumer pays a steeper price.
 The workers will, as you have mentioned, improve their lives and their health as well.
-A healthy worker will be more productive, and that will result in higher income.
+A healthy worker will be more productive, resulting in higher income.
 Although Wheelan (2010), as you have cited, states that globalization brings about greater environmental degradation, fair trade seeks to curb the same.
-Fair trade advocates for improved environmental and social standards.
+Fairtrade advocates for improved environmental and social standards.
 The ten principles of fair trade set by the World Fair Trade Organization (WFTO, 2019) include opportunities for disadvantaged producers; accountability and transparency; fair trade practices; no forced labor or child labor; freedom of association, gender equity, and no discrimination; good working conditions; capacity building, fair payment, promotion of fair trade, and respect for the environment.
-If these ten principles are practiced in both developed and developing countries, then globalization would act as a platform for fair distribution of wealth and promote sustainable development by purchasing products manufactured from sustainable sources.
+If these ten principles are practiced in both developed and developing countries, then globalization would act as a platform for the fair distribution of wealth and promote sustainable development by purchasing products manufactured from sustainable sources.

 References